trywilco/ditto-android/Readme.md

 ## Updating the Planet with `planetId` and `isArchived` field

-Next, run the following command to add a unique planetId field to all documents in the planets collection:
+Go back to the MongoDb Shell.
+Run the following command to add a unique planetId field to all documents in the planets collection and setting the soft delete field `isArchived` to false.
+This should update all the documents in the collection, which should trigger the Ditto MongoDB Connector to sync the documents to Ditto:

 ```sh
 db.planets.updateMany(